Reasons why most blogs fail

 Looking at the stats and analytics of your audience is important to know what they like and what they engage in.

 The mistake most beginners make is they get obsessed with stats yet then depressed and lose motivation when no one is reading their blogs.

 It takes time, usually around three months to get recognition on google and SEO.

-Focus on Write interesting passionate content with a post schedule.
-Given the right time (usually more than three months) and then see the stats sky rocket.
+Focus on Write interesting passionate content with a posting schedule.
+Given the right time (usually more than three months) and then see the stats skyrocket.

 Many new bloggers only start blogging with the intention to earn which is why they quit after not earning enough within a short period of time.